Why work at UW? Find a Job

 As one of the most innovative universities in the world, we hire people who constantly seek new ways to keep us moving forward.
 Our reputation of advancing diversity, improving sustainability, and conducting ground-breaking medical research is built by employees who are driven to become a part of something greater than themselves.
 We welcome you to find your place.

-Per Governor Inslee’s Proclamation 21-14.1, employees of higher education and healthcare institutions must be fully vaccinated against COVID-19 no later than October 18, 2021 unless a medical or religious exemption is approved.
+University of Washington requires all employees to be fully vaccinated against COVID-19 unless a medical or religious exemption is approved.
 Being fully vaccinated means that an individual is at least two weeks past their final dose of an authorized COVID-19 vaccine regimen.
 As a condition of employment, newly hired employees will be required to provide proof of their COVID-19 vaccination.
-Updated information about how to provide proof of vaccination or request a medical or religious accommodation will be posted as soon as it is known.

 Equal Opportunity & Disability Accommodation: The University of Washington is an affirmative action, equal opportunity employer.
 The University is building a culturally diverse faculty and staff and strongly encourages applications from women, minorities, individuals with disabilities and covered veterans.
-View the UW’s complete posting of federally required Equal Employment Opportunity is the Law posters and supplements.
+View the UW’s federally required Know Your Rights poster for prohibitions in employment discrimination.
 As a federal contractor, the University will not discharge or in any other manner discriminate against employees or applicants because they have inquired about, discussed, or disclosed their own pay or the pay of another employee or applicant.
-View the UW’s complete Pay Transparency Policy Statement.
+View the UW’s complete Pay Transparency Policy Statement (.pdf).